Five years ago we wrote an article inspired by the René Guénon 1927 essay, Crisis of the Modern World.

 Even two years ago (2018), it was impossible to forecast the extent of the somnambulism that has swept over the world.
 The René Guénon essay is a work of unparalleled prophetic genius.
 It is best studied and carefully considered in full.

-This, from Chapter One, ‘The Dark Age’, is of vital significance to the path of Esoteric Thelema:
+This, from Chapter One, ‘The Dark Age’, is of vital significance to us in the present times:

 “Since that time [6000 years ago], the truths which were formerly within reach of all have become more and more hidden and inaccessible; those who possess them grow fewer and fewer, and although the treasure of ‘non-human’ (that is, supra-human) wisdom that was prior to all the ages can never be lost, it nevertheless becomes enveloped in more and more impenetrable veils, which hide it from men’s sight and make it extremely difficult to discover.
 This is why we find everywhere, under various symbols, the same theme of something that has been lost—at least to all appearances and as far as the outer world is concerned—and that those who aspire to true knowledge must rediscover; but it is also said that what is thus hidden will become visible again at the end of the cycle, which, because of the continuity binding all things together, will coincide with the beginning of a new cycle.”

 We give below Guénon’s concluding two pages, which were addressed directly to Initiates, and to those on the knowledge path.

 VINCIT OMNIA VERITAS